maurodec/maurodec.github.io/content/about/_index.md

 🇮🇪.
 I am a foodie and a gamer, but first and foremost, I am a passionate programmer.

-Ever since I started programming professionally 9 years ago, I’ve been involved in a myriad of different projects, crafting code with programming languages ranging from __Objective-C__, __Python__ and __Go__ to __PHP__, __VB__ and __Java__.
+Ever since I started programming professionally in 2009, I’ve been involved in a myriad of different projects, crafting code with programming languages ranging from __Objective-C__, __Python__ and __Go__ to __PHP__, __VB__ and __Java__.